djmarcin/rules_rust/worker/README.md

 build:windows --worker_quit_after_build
 ```

 This code is still experimental, and has not had a lot of testing.
+It may
+change or go away at any time.

 ## Why is this built by invoking Cargo directly?